chrisbroski/polymath/README.md

 Basics
 ------

 Polymath is a dynamically typed, garbage-collected, interpreted lanugage influenced by the most powerful abilities of Python and JavaScript.
+Examples of implementation will use JavaScript.